AaradhyaGitHub/React-PM-CRUD-App/docs/creating-sidebar.md

 ### Folder Structure:

-A components/ folder was added inside the src/ folder to keep the components organized.
+A ```shcomponents/ folder``` was added inside the ```shsrc/``` folder to keep the components organized.

 ### ProjectSidebar.jsx:

-A new component called ProjectSidebar.jsx was created for the sidebar.
+A new component called `ProjectSidebar.jsx` was created for the sidebar.
 This component will render the list of project buttons.

 ### App.jsx Updates:

 1. Imported `ProjectSidebar.jsx` into `App.jsx` to integrate it into the main layout of the app.
-2. Added the main component as the outermost wrapper for the app.
+2. Added the `main` component as the outermost wrapper for the app.
-3. Rendered the `ProjectSidebar` component inside the wrapper to display the sidebar alongside the main content.
+3. Rendered the `ProjectSidebar` component inside the wrapper to display the sidebar alongside the `main` content.

 ## Comments/Notes: